 2) The Larvae (Caterpillar) – Stage 2 –

 When a larva hatches, it is called its first instar.
 With each passing instar, the caterpillar grows bigger.
-Like other insects, the caterpillar also undergoes stages of molting and shedding of skin.
-The caterpillar eats the cuticle that remains after molting and continues the process of feeding and molting till it enters the pupa stage.
+Like other insects, the caterpillar also undergoes various stages of moulting and shedding of skin.
+The caterpillar eats the cuticle that remains after moulting and continues the process of feeding and moulting until it enters the pupa stage.

 3) The Pupa – Stage 3 –